mwarning/testmesh/README.md

 - [dsr-bloom-1](src/dsr-bloom-1/)
   - reactive
   - Bloom filter in packet
-  - Bloom filters are recorded by neighbbor
+  - nodes store Bloom filters of neighbbors
   - switches between multicast and unicast
 - [counting-bloom-0](src/counting-bloom-0/)
   - proactive
-  - couting Bloom filter
+  - counting Bloom filter
   - degrade filter on every hop
-  - send routing information as one hop multicast to neihgbors
+  - send routing information as one hop multicast to neighbors
   - send payload as unicast along gradient
 - [vivaldi-0](src/vivaldi-0/)
   - proactive
   - incomplete!

 Notes:
- - the numbers differentiate between variants
+ - the numbers differentiate between variants / compensate for the lack of creativity
  - DSR stands for Dynamic Source Routing (the path is encoded in the packet)

 ## Usage